The Tragedy of Success

 “But when he was strong, he grew proud, to his destruction.
 For he was unfaithful to the Lord his God and entered the temple of the Lord to burn incense on the altar of incense.”
 (2 Chronicles 26: 3, 15-16)

 Uzziah was one of the top five greatest kings in Judah and Israel’s history.
-He was king for fifty-two years and had many amazing accomplishments!
+He was king for fifty-two years and had so many amazing accomplishments!
 These verses, and the rest of the passage, however, record Uzziah’s sad demise.
 His success led to his downfall.
 After going into the temple and trying to do what only the priests were supposed to do, God smote the king with leprosy.
 He spent the last eleven years of his life, locked away, his son reigning in his place.

 This is a sobering story for all of us.
 Everyone desires to prosper and to be successful.
 There is nothing wrong with that and those are good things.
 May we be people, however, who keep success in its proper place and stay humble before God and each other.
 Let’s not let our success go to our heads or our hearts!
 “God opposes the proud but gives grace to the humble.”
 (James 4: 6)